Why Does Scotland Have Two Flags & What Do They Represent?

 Officially, there is no significance to the colours on Tenerife’s flag, but the widely held belief is that the blue represents the sea surrounding the island and the white represents the island’s snow-capped Mount Teide.

-Why is the St Andrew’s cross the flag of Scotland?
+Why does St. Andrew’s cross the flag of Scotland?

 Is the unicorn the national animal of Scotland?

 The unicorn is the national animal of Scotland.
-This mythological animal was adopted by early Celts as unicorns are believed to be impossible to conquer and are fiercely independent – qualities that represent the Scottish people.
+This mythological animal was adopted by the early Celts, as unicorns are believed to be impossible to conquer and are fiercely independent—qualities that represent the Scottish people.

-The first official use of the unicorn was in the royal coat of arms of Scotland from the mid-1500s when two unicorns were positioned either side of a lion.
+The first official use of the unicorn was in the royal coat of arms of Scotland in the mid-1500s, when two unicorns were positioned on either side of a lion.
 After the union of the crowns in 1603, one of the unicorns was replaced with a lion to represent the joining of England and Scotland.

 When was Scotland founded?